 If your agency or organization wishes to have training for a particular group of officials, employees or the public, please contact the Commission to arrange a convenient time and place.
 Training sessions will focus on the particular issues or situations faced by that group of individuals.
 All materials will be provided and there is no cost to participants.
 Just bring your questions!

-To arrange a seminar for your group: Contact Jason Gramitt, Education Coordinator of the RI Ethics Commission, at (401) 222-3790, ext.
-17. Sessions may also be held at the Ethics Commission Conference room at 40 Fountain Street, Providence, Rhode Island.
+To arrange a seminar for your group, contact the Ethics Commission at (401) 222-3790.
+Sessions may also be held at the Ethics Commission Conference room at 40 Fountain Street, Providence, Rhode Island.

 The Council on Governmental Ethics Laws (COGEL) is a professional organization for agencies and individuals with responsibilities in governmental ethics, elections, campaign finance, freedom of information and lobby law regulation.
 Its membership is drawn from federal, state, provincial and local governments, as well as from other private and public parties.